AriBlumstein/AirlineCustomerDB/README.md

 In a system supporting airline customers, we seek to store identification for them, hence this led to the entity ‘Identification’, which has a many-to-one relationship with ‘Customer’ (An Identification must be in the relationship a single customer, and one customer only, yet a customer can have multiple forms of identification).
 When handling Customers, we seek to allow them to purchase tickets for flights which led to the creation of a ‘Ticket’ entity and a ‘Flight’ entity.
 Ticket has a many-to-one relationship with both Customer and Flight, as a Ticket must have one customer and flight, yet a customer can have multiple tickets, and a flight also has multiple tickets.

 In reviewing our entity for Flight, we found that though we were in Second-Normal-Form, as all attributes has a value, and the key was made up of a single attribute, we were not in Third-Normal-Form as the flights ID formed a functional dependency with the ‘FlightCode’, and flight code formed a functional dependency with ‘Destination’, ‘Origin’ and ‘DepartureTime’.
-(FlightID->FlightCode and FlightCode->Destination,Origin,DepatureTime).
+(FlightID->FlightCode and FlightCode->Destination,Origin,DepartureTime).
 This was a transitive dependency.
 So, in order to comply with Third-Normal-Form, we created a new entity called FlightInfo that stores the flight code, destination, origin and departure time attribute, and Flight will remain with just flight code and date.
 Flight forms a One-To-Many relationship with FlightInfo (A flight must be associated with one FlightInfo entity, however a FlightInfo entity can be associated with many flights).
 This change is reflected in the ERD diagram.

 To handle the review operations, we created an entity known as Review, which has a one-to-one relationship with a ticket, as we only want one review per ticket, and a ticket can have max one review.
 All of these entities together can support the outfacing information if a customer would want to request such.

 Enums were created when we created the tables to support different value type that expect certain values.

-A feature of our system also allows any value for the country field, to allow any country they may come into existance in the future.
+A feature of our system also allows any value for the country field, to allow any country they may come into existence in the future.

 ![ERDimage](https://github.com/AriBlumstein/AirlineCustomerDB/blob/main/ERD.png?raw=true)